wenet-e2e/wenet/runtime/onnx/readme.md

 A completed implementation of inference program with CPP is at [RapidASR](https://github.com/RapidAI/RapidASR)

-It's open source and free for freeware and open source software.
+It's open source and free for a freeware or open source software.